 In case of multiple matches, Core follows the priority order set in the fee schedule.
 This priority number is based on the original sort order of the line items, but can be changed.

-In case of $0 rate, Core applies it to the time entries.
-In case of null value, Core ignores the fee schedule and searches for the next rate in the hierarchy.
+In case of zero rate, Core applies it to the time entries.
+In case of blank rates, Core ignores the fee schedule and searches for the next rate in the hierarchy.

 - Core uses the default bill rate and cost rate of the employee.